Most resumes are already outdated by the time they become polished enough to send.

 By 2026, everyone can say they use AI.
 That sentence means almost nothing.

-That path is usually invisible on a normal resume.
+That path is invisible on a normal resume.
 It becomes visible when you document it as you go.

 Not a LinkedIn content strategy.
 Not a hype document.